 This blog also started around the time the last part of my Grandpa Yoder's farm land was being sold off to strangers.
 I couldn't help but feel so disconnected from my ancestors who farmed in rural Pennsylvania and lived simply.
 How was it that in three generations the knowledge of potato plant parts was completely lost?

 When I say "returning to the land" here, I don't mean in a literal sense.
-I know it is impractical and impossible for everyone to make a great migration out to the rural parts of the world and farm.
+Turns out, I am terrible gardener in Kansas.
 Instead, I mean "returning" in the sense of regaining knowledge that has been pushed to the side or forgotten, (i,e. the joy of homemade bread baking in the oven or the best time to plant my tomatoes in the ground).

-Thus, another point of this blog is to focus on the environment, to challenge myself to be a better steward of the world God created, and to widen my imagination when it comes to what it means to live simply and green.
+Thus, another point of this blog is to focus on the environment, to challenge myself to be a better steward of creation and to widen my imagination when it comes to what it means be a minimalist.

-I do not do this because I am some "crazy hippy."
-I do this because I love to write.
+I also blog because I love to write, (despite my complicated relationship with it).
 I love to cook.
-I love to garden.
-I love to can.
+I like the idea of gardening and love eating locally.
 I do this because I want my niece and nephews' great-great grandchildren to have a fighting chance on a livable planet.
 I do this because I believe that caring about the environment is ultimately about caring for people.
 I love this earth, but I love the people who live here even more.

 More importantly, this is a space for grace.
-I am not perfect.
+I don't have a lot of things "figured out."
 But I am discovering that really isn't too important.
+Sometimes this blog will just be about what I am doing in this moment of life.
+And that's okay too.
 What is important is whether I am going to be the type of person who sits back and does nothing, or the person who has gumption and tries, even if it looks foolish.

 I whole-heartily choose the latter.
 I hope you do too.